 In today’s society, many of us spend our workday in front of a computer, which unless you are lucky to have a standing desk, means you spend a great deal of time sitting down.
 Alongside general stiffness and the effects of poor posture, this encourages your glutes to switch off.
 Now, everyone deserves the chance to relax from time to time, but this constant ‘switching off’ also results in a decreased ability to ‘switch on’, which means your glute work out at the gym could be in vain.

 Activation occurs when you correctly warm up the muscle and allow it to ‘fire’ correctly.
 The best way to accomplish this is to use bodyweight or a TheraBand and focus on exercises that concentrate on the glutes, focusing on form, switching on the muscle group and feeling the muscles contract properly before moving onto more complex, or aerobic exercises.

 Here are five exercises you can incorporate into your exercise regime to encourage gluteal activation and build a booty that Beyoncé would be proud of (we can dream, right?)

 Your gym ‘staple’ and for good reason.
 Begin with your feet hip-width apart and ensure that your knees bend in the direction of your toes as you urge your booty back (as if you’re sitting onto a chair behind you).
-Get Joey to check your form during your next appointment, because once you’re squatting correctly, you will gain much more out of the exercise.
+Get our therapists to check your form during your next appointment, because once you’re squatting correctly, you will gain much more out of the exercise.

 Lying on your back with your knees bent (again, hip-width apart), plant your feet down on the ground, not too far from your glutes.
 Place your arms by your sides and as you exhale, push your feet firmly down into the floor, contract your glutes and raise your hips into the air.
 Make sure you are squeezing your glutes at the top (and not compressing your neck), using your arms for support if required.